Marc2540/Imgur-Reddit-Pic-Downloader/README.md

 This program takes a reddit.com .json url and sorts through it to download imgur-hosted .png and .jpg pictures.

-TODO list:
+Written in python 3.3

+<b>To do list:</b>
 Place pictures in seperate folder.
    Setting for deleting old pictures in folder.
 Add support for more domains.
 Add support for more filetypes.
+Replace urllib.request.urlretrieve with something that's not a legacy interface...